 Doesn’t the process of customer support remind you of being stuck in a traffic jam?

-That endless wait which unleashes the primal side of the benign being, the jittery moments that test the resilience and the wave of relief that emanates when it gets over.
+That endless wait which unleashes the primal side of the benign being, the jittery moments that test resilience and the wave of relief that emanates when it’s over.
 Whew!
 Sounds overwhelming, doesn’t it?
 Everyone involved in customer service – customers, managers, and agents experience the above mix of emotions every time.
 More than the percentiles on paper, the most important parameter of customer experience is how the people involved in it feel during the entire process.